Ankr-network/ankr-docs/pages/advanced-api/query-methods.md

 ### Response

-A successful request returns complete information for the block specified by request parameters.
+Returns complete information for the block specified by request parameters.

 #### Parameters